 16. Get Your Kicks on Route 66

-Did you even know that Route 66 goes right through St Louis?
-I know.
 When most people think about Route 66, they think about lonely stretches of abandoned highway in the western United States.
+However, did you know that Route 66 goes right through St Louis?

-However, the “Mother Road” passes directly through St Louis and in addition to the Gateway Arch, there are quite a few other famous landmarks and neighborhoods that can be found on the original route.
+That’s right.
+The “Mother Road” passes directly through St Louis and in addition to the sites like the Gateway Arch, there are quite a few other famous landmarks and neighborhoods that can be found on the original route.

 17. Have an Authentic Italian Meal